shubhamsWEB/lead-management-be/README.md

 ## Overview

 This is a RESTful API backend for a Lead Management application built with Node.js, Express, and MongoDB.
-The application helps sales teams manage their leads effectively by providing features like lead tracking, filtering, searching, and exporting.
+The application has lead tracking, filtering, searching, and exporting features.

 ## Features